-The group are currently working on a year-long project, The Peckham Experiment: A Centre for Self-Organisation, exploring the history of the Pioneer Health Centre in Peckham and considering its relevance to questions of health, self-organisation and art today.
+The group recently completed a long term project, The Peckham Experiment: A Centre for Self-Organisation, exploring the history of the Pioneer Health Centre in Peckham and considering its relevance to questions of health, self-organisation and art today.

 Current Art Assassins: Aashell Wallace, Akhera Williams, Alice Campos, Esme Wedderburn, Farencia Hendrickson, Iona Tompkins, Ivo Blackwood, Izzie O’Sullivan, Jessica Mankowska, John Kamara, Jordan Minga, Lucien Sone Ebongue, Max Baraitser Smith, Philip Odoi, Ryan Calhoun, Sam Baraitser Smith, Sammy Trieu, Yinka Aresa.

 Previous Art Assassins: Andre Ribeiro, Ashleigh Turner, Esme Wheatley, Finbar Kelly, Hussain ‘Remz’ Layne, Inés Carballo, Joel Simpson, Kallim Ogunnami, Mehmet Cucel.